Jesus Esquivel, MD, FACS

 Practicing Since: 1999

-A Fellow of the American College of Surgeons, Dr. Jesus Esquivel is a surgical oncologist as well as Medical Director, International Oncology Initiatives and National Director for HIPEC Research for CTCA.
+A Fellow of the American College of Surgeons, Dr. Jesus Esquivel is a surgical oncologist as well as Medical Director of International Oncology Initiatives for Cancer Treatment Centers of America® (CTCA).

 He then completed a six-year general surgery residency at The New York Hospital of Queens in Flushing, NY, where he was Chief Surgical Resident in the final year.
 After his residency, Dr. Esquivel completed a two-year gastrointestinal surgical oncology fellowship at the Washington Cancer Institute in Washington, DC, under Dr. Paul Sugarbaker.